salvipeter/scanned-dictionary/README.md

     - implements a function that compares two words in the dictionary's language
     - contains a list of every page's first word
 - change `index.html` to refer to your script

+## Examples ##

+- R.S.
+McGregor's Oxford Hindi-English Dictionary
+- Hans Wehr's Arabic-English Dictionary
+- Mary Haas' Thai-English Dictionary

+Note that you still need the scanned data, this project only contains the index.

+## Mobile/Tablet-friendly version ##

+Use `mobile.html` instead of `index.html` (experimental).